Mu Xin (artist)

 Mu Xin (Chinese: 木心) is the pen name of Sun Pu (Chinese: 孙璞; February 14, 1927 - December 21, 2011), courtesy name Yangzhong (Chinese: 仰中), a Chinese painter, poet and writer.
 His works draw on both Chinese and Western traditions.
-The pen name Mu Xin is derived from Buddhist thoughts, meaning an educator with true heart.
+The pen name Mu Xin is derived from Hang Dynasty Poetry 《木鐸含心》"the bronze bell has ringing heart of wood".

 Biography

 Mu Xin was born on February 14, 1927, in Wuzhen, a historic town in Zhejiang, China, into a wealthy and prestigious family with businesses interests in Shanghai.
 In his early life, Mu Xin received traditional literati education.
 In 1946, Mu Xin started to study at the Academy of Fine Arts at Shanghai University.
 Mu Xin was dismissed from school by the order of the mayor of Shanghai for leading student movements in the Academy.

 In 1948, Mu Xin graduated from Hangzhou National Academy of Art, where he met his mentor Lin Fengmian.
 After graduation, Mu Xin taught art at Hangzhou High School in the late 1940s and worked in Shanghai Arts and Crafts Institute in the 1950s and 1960s.

 Purged and imprisoned during the Cultural Revolution, Mu Xin was exonerated in 1979, and lived in New York from 1982 to 2007.
 Mu Xin taught world literature to a group of artists in New York from 1989 to 1994.
 Later, his lectures were sorted out and published by Chinese artist Chen Danqing.
 When asked about whether his stay in New York is self-exile, Mu Xin replied: “I was just going for a long stroll to New York.”

 In 2007, Mu Xin returned to his hometown Wuzhen, where he died on December 21, 2011.
 In 2015, the Mu Xin Museum opened in his hometown of Wuzhen.

 Mu Xin never married.
 According to his words: "I have devoted my life to art".